decisionrules/decisionrules-js/README.md

 A simple library that allows you to easily connect to [Decisionrules.io](https://decisionrules.io) from your web application.
 Library is written in JS so it is usable in your Node application.

+## Arguments

+### Require model arguments

+* ApiKey - mandatory part of requestOptions
+* GeoLoc - optional argument that specifies desired server location.
+List of geolocs is in our [docs](https://docs.decisionrules.io/docs/api/geo-location)

+### DecisionRules.solver arguments

+* ruleId - Rule ID from dashboard
+* inputData - data input in JSON parseable format
+* version - optional argument that specifies rule version, if omitted last version is used.

+Solver method returns Promise<any> type.

 # NodeJS usage
 ```javascript
 const decisionrues = require("@decisionrules/decisionrules-js")("YOUR_API_KEY", "GEOLOC");